-Complete Indicator Profile of Suicide Mortality Rate - Ages 25+ (HA2020 Leading Health Indicator: 7B)
+Complete Health Indicator Report of Suicide Mortality Rate - Ages 25+ (HA2020 Leading Health Indicator: 7B)

 NumeratorNumber of deaths of individuals 25 and older resulting from the intentional use of force against oneself.

 DenominatorMid-year resident population of ages 25 and older for the same calendar year.

 Data Interpretation IssuesThe suicide mortality data for those 25 years of age and older are undergoing a review in August 2014 and may change as a result of updated information.

 Why Is This Important?The economic and human cost of suicidal behavior to individuals, families, communities and society makes suicide a serious public health problem.
 Alaska had the highest age-adjusted suicide rate in the nation in 2010, the most recent year for which national data are currently available.^1^ During the 2005-2009 period, suicide was the leading cause of death among Alaskans aged 15-44 years and the sixth leading cause of death overall in Alaska.^2^ Between 2007 and 2011, Alaska's suicide rates continued to be the highest among males, young adults, American Indian/Alaska Native people, and persons living the rural regions of the state.^1^ Mental illness and other life stressors are highly associated with suicide.[[br]] [[br]] 1.
 Centers for Disease Control and Prevention, National Center for Health Statistics.
 National Vital Statistics Reports Vol. 61, Number 4, May 8, 2013.
 2. Alaska Bureau of Vital Statistics. [http://dhss.alaska.gov/dph/VitalStats/Documents/stats/death_statistics/leading_causes_census/frame.html Leading causes of death].